 How we can help with Legionnaires’ Disease

-ChemTech Consultancy carries out a full range of high quality assessment, cleaning and monitoring works.
+ChemTech Consultancy carries out a full range of high quality risk assessment, cleaning and monitoring works.
 As Scotland’s leading independent Legionella control specialist, we have clients in sectors such as:

 - Local Authorities